Tonykutta/antonio.david.raiolo/content/home/experience.md

   location = "Stuttgart"
   date_start = "2014-07-01"
   date_end = "2014-09-01"
+  description = """Interniship in a nanostructuring lab.
+- Study the granularity of metal layers (gold, chromium) of a few nanometers thickness producedunder various vapor deposition conditions, by means of a Scanning Electron Microscope (ZeissMerlin).<br/>
+- Calibration of the deposition rate for different metal layers (Fa.
+Leybold, Univex).<br/>
-  description = """Establishing standard processes for cleaning semiconductor samples of paint residues (For optical lithography and electron beam lithography) by means of a newly installed Plasma etching system (Fa.
-Servants, Pico).
-Preparing test samples by optical lithography."""
+- Establishing standard processes for cleaning semiconductor samples of paint residues (For opticallithography and electron beam lithography) by means of a newly installed Plasma etching system(Fa.
+Servants, Pico).<br/>
+- Preparing test samples by optical lithography"""

 +++